Pericón de Cádiz

-Juan Martínez Vílchez, known as Pericón de Cádiz (Cádiz, 20 September 1901 - Cádiz, 1980), was a flamenco singer who was able to recover different palos (forms) and old cantes.
+Juan Martínez Vílchez, known as Pericón de Cádiz (20 September 1901 in Cádiz – 1980 in Cádiz), was a flamenco singer who was able to recover different palos (forms) and old cantes.
 He has left valuable recordings; his repertoire was extensive and is considered one of the last masters of singing in his land.
 He belonged to a select group of singers who raised the cantes of Cádiz to the highest level and allowed the recovery of the artistic and anthropological value of Flamenco.

 Biography

 He was born in the Plaza del Mentidero, at Calle Vea Murgía 5, in the city of Cádiz, the son of the couple formed by Adolfo and María, who were not gypsies and who had seven children.
 From a humble family, he barely went to school for three or four years and soon began to work as a street vendor selling sweets and candies, and as a small singer on the horse-drawn carriages that travelled around the city.

 His first performance was at the Olimpia in Seville.
 He took part in the shows of the Flamenco Opera, Pepe Marchena's company, and toured many provincial capitals, ending up in the Cadiz bullring, where he had great success.

 In 1936 he competed in the Circo Price competition in Madrid organised by the businessman Alberto Montserrat, winning first prize for seguiriyas and soleares, and was awarded 1,000 pesetas.